CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/9. kde settings/instructions.md

+# Preface
-# This is just a list of some settings I tweak for myself, for appearance and everything not listed here feel free to do those yourself.
+This is just a list of some settings I tweak for myself, for appearance and everything not listed here feel free to do those yourself.

 - Burger menu -> highlight changed settings
 - Mouse & touchpad -> screen edges -> disable everything